 However, what we really want to see is much greater detail for the pitch of each individual note.
 To this end, a separate, parallel graph is added below what you have already seen.
 Together the pair of graphs, above and below a moveable splitter bar , show the pitch in several magnifications.
 As we have seen, the upper part of the display gives a picture of the tune it hears as a heavy black line against a permanent horizontal array of colored lines.

-The portion of the screen below the splitter bar is a fine-tuning graph - a magnified view of each individual note.
+The portion of the screen below the splitter bar is a fine-tuning graph - a magnified view of the pitch of each individual note.
+That is, while the time axis remains the same in both the upper and lower graphs, in the lower graph the vertical direction is stretched quite a lot so that you can see the pitch in much greater detail.

 graph represents "in